hirleydayan/debindex/README.md

 # Debian Index Analyser

-Basic helper tool for extracting statistics from [Debian PackageIndex](https://wiki.debian.org/DebianRepository/Format?action=show&redirect=RepositoryFormat#A.22Contents.22_indices) files.
+Basic helper tool for extracting statistics from [Debian Package Index](https://wiki.debian.org/DebianRepository/Format?action=show&redirect=RepositoryFormat#A.22Contents.22_indices) files.

 ## How to use the tool